 Unless you have suffered from chronic pain, you cannot begin to understand how it impacts the lives of those who have this debilitating condition.
 Chronic pain comes in many forms and from many sources, but managing it is difficult, whatever the circumstances.
 If you have chronic pain, you understand the frustration of trying to manage it through medications and other therapies.
-At Ketamine Healing Clinic of Los Angeles, we also understand the frustration of chronic pain and we have an effective ketamine treatment option that can help you take back your life.
+At Ketamine Healing Clinic of Los Angeles and Orange County, we also understand the frustration of chronic pain and we have an effective ketamine treatment option that can help you take back your life.

 The two main types of treatments for chronic pain rely on medications and some form of physical therapy.
 While physical therapy may offer relief for some, it does not benefit all types of chronic pain.
 Medications, especially of the narcotic variety, can dull pain, but come with a host of other side effects.
 They can be addictive, debilitate mental/physical function and be detrimental to the overall health.
 Ketamine infusion treatments offer an alternative to pain medication and can supplement physical therapy for long-term relief from chronic pain, without the negative impacts of other medications.

 Generally, pain infusions with Ketamine can successfully be completed via one of two routes:

 - Pain Protocol A (PPA) – 5 infusions over 5-6 days.